Typhoon Kalmaegi: Philippines

 On November 4, the Philippine Coast Guard reported that 4,704 people, 1,649 rolling cargoes and 1,643 maritime vessels were stranded or seeking shelter in 104 ports throughout the country.
 At least 186 flights were cancelled, affecting at least 16,000 passengers.
 The National Disaster Risk Reduction and Management Council (NDRRMC) reported that more than 3.5 million individuals were affected by the typhoon, with 643,101 affected in Western Visayas alone.
 At least 562,037 were displaced.
 At least 69 roads and eight bridges were rendered impassable, while two airports were closed.
 Seventy-six schools were damaged, mostly in Eastern Visayas.
 On November 6, President Bongbong Marcos placed the entire Philippines under a state of calamity.
 Around 1.4 million households lost electricity.
-A total of 253,845 homes were damaged, of which 35,962 were destroyed; there were 15,878 destroyed homes in the Negros Island Region, 10,088 in Eastern Visayas, 5,558 in Central Visayas, 2,764 in Mimaropa, 2,433 in Mandaue, 944 in Western Visayas, 724 in Caraga, 3 in Northern Mindanao, 2 in Zamboanga Peninsula and 1 in Bicol.
-At least in agricultural and infrastructure damage was recorded.
+A total of 637,263 homes were damaged, of which 75,681 were destroyed; there were 30,836 destroyed homes in Central Visayas, 28,166 in the Negros Island Region, 10,546 in Eastern Visayas, 4,109 in Mimaropa, 2,433 in Mandaue, 1,294 in Western Visayas, 724 in Caraga, 3 in Northern Mindanao, 2 in Zamboanga Peninsula and 1 in Bicol.
+At least in agricultural and infrastructure damage was recorded, per the reports of the NDRRMC and the Department of Agriculture.